Redundancy Pay

 Also note that redundancy pay is different to notice or payment in lieu of notice.
 You may be entitled to both redundancy pay and payment in lieu of notice.
 Visit **[Notice & Final Pay](/termination-of-employment/notice-final-pay/)** for more information about notice and payment in lieu of notice.

-What About My Non-monetary Entitlements?
+What About My Non-Monetary Entitlements?

 If you are covered by a registered agreement or an award, you may also be entitled to consultation as to redundancy.
 The registered agreement or award may require the employer to consult with the employee whenever there are major changes in the business that may result in redundancies.
 If you do not receive such consultation, you may be entitled to lodge an unfair dismissal claim.